fixie-ai/ai-jsx/packages/docs/docs/guides/rules-of-jsx.md

 AI.JSX will interpret each `yield`ed value as a new value which should totally overwrite the previously-yielded values, so the caller would see a progression of increasingly high-quality images.

 However, sometimes your data source will give you deltas, so replacing the previous contents doesn't make much sense.
-In this case, `yield` the [`AppendOnlyStream`](../api/modules/core_render.md#appendonlystream) symbol to indicate that `yield`ed results should be interpreted as deltas:
+In this case, `yield` the [`AppendOnlyStream`](../api/modules/core_render.md#appendonlystream) value to indicate that `yield`ed results should be interpreted as deltas:

 ```tsx
 import * as AI from 'ai-jsx';